SoarGroup/Soar/SoarIO/ClientSMLSWIG/readme.txt

 4) Make sure the build mode (debug or release) for the SWIG project matches the build mode of the SML stuff.

 5) Build the ClientSMLTcl project.
-The tcl_sml_clientinterface package should appear in SoarIO/bin.
+The tcl_sml_clientinterface package should appear in soar-library.